Kirstin Yip Su Jun

 - Toh Chin Chye Gold Medal

 How many 12-year-olds can say they wrote about their dad’s death as part of a composition piece?
 Kirstin Yip Su Jun did and all for the love for creative writing.

-During her six-month internship at The Straits Times, Kirstin took on the role as an editorial intern and had many bylines in the English flagship.
-Some of her works include a two-page story on global elections – an achievement not many experienced journalists can claim.
+her six-month internship at The Straits Times, Kirstin took on the role as an editorial intern and had many bylines in the English flagship.
+Some of her works include a two-page story on global elections – an achievement not many experienced

 Kirstin has been awarded the Public Service Commission (PSC) Scholarship and plans to major in Government and Legal Studies at Bowdoin College in the United States of America.